KarlHenrik/FYS4411-Gruppe/Project1/README.md

 FYS4411 - Project 1 - A VMC solver for Studying Interacting Bosons Trapped In Oscillator Traps
 ================================================================================================

-The collaborators for this project has been:
+The collaborators for this project has been

 *Karl Henrik Fredly*

 *Brage Brevig*

 ## Obtainable Results